-Mayor Fey led the Pledge of Allegiance and then asked for any amendments or additions to the evening’s agenda.
-No changes were made to the agenda.
+Mayor Heider led the Pledge of Allegiance and then asked for any amendments or additions to the evening’s agenda.
+There were no additions or amendments to the agenda.

-The Mayor called for a motion to approve the consent agenda which consisted of the minutes from the February 2 meeting, regular bill lists through February 2, and Resolution 21-07 which would ratify the appointments to the Board of Directors of the Belvidere Foundation.
-The appointments to the foundation were made at the February 2 meeting and this Resolution is memorializing the appointments for posterity.
-Alderwoman Laratta moved to approve the Consent Agenda and was seconded by Alderwoman Johnson.
+The Mayor called for a motion to approve the consent agenda which consisted of the minutes from the November 20 meeting and the regular bill lists through November 28.
+Alderwoman Voorhies moved to approve the Consent Agenda and was seconded by Alderwoman Laratta.
 The motion passed unanimously.

-Mayor Fey opened the floor to the public for anyone who wished to speak to a topic on that night’s agenda.
+Mayor Heider opened the floor to the public for anyone who wished to speak to a topic on the night’s agenda.
 No one chose to speak to the Council at that time.

-Alderwoman Laratta moved to approve Resolution 21-08 and was seconded by Alderman Aiken.
-The Resolution passed unanimously.
+Alderwoman Voorhies moved to approve Ordinance 18-13 and was seconded by Alderman Aiken.
+The Ordinance passed unanimously.

 Staff Reports and Council Comments

-Mayor Fey opened the floor to the public for anyone who wished to speak to the council on any items not on the agenda.
+Mayor Heider opened the floor to the public for anyone who wished to speak to the council on any items not on the agenda.
 Two people chose to speak.

 Mark your calendars